 Hinduism is a pantheistic religion.
 They respect Gods and equate them to the whole of the universe.
 They believe that God is the supreme one and he is the source of endless power.
-Hindu God and Goddesses are known as the absolute and formless reality which gives men the most-needed mental strength at the very necessary moments.
+Hindu Gods and Goddesses are known as the absolute and formless reality which gives men the most-needed mental strength at the very necessary moments.
 In spite of being pantheistic, Hindu religion is also polytheistic.
-It is populated with many myriad God and Goddesses who symbolizes the fact of one true God.
+It is populated with many myriad Gods and Goddesses who symbolizes the fact of one true God.
 This allows every individual person to worship Gods in infinite number of ways which differs according to community, family traditions, regional practices and other issues.
-Here is the list of some Hindu God and Goddesses:
+Here is the list of some Gods and Goddesses in Hinduism: